KelvinLimanto/kelvinlimanto.giithub.io/_posts/2019-08-06-2019summercadathon.markdown

 date:   2019-08-06 16:03:25 -0400
 categories: Posts
 image: /img/2019sumcad_1.png
 excerpt: This is my submission to the seventh Bi-annual CADathon hosted by F4.
-This robot was designed to FIRST Robotics Competition (FRC) rules and specifications to play in a virtual game.
-This would be my...
+This robot was designed to FIRST Robotics Competition (FRC) rules and specifications to play in a virtual game. ...
 ---
 ![Cover Render Image](/img/2019sumcad_1.png)